hypercerts-org/hypercerts/docs/docs/minting-guide/gitcoin-round.md

 ---
-title: Gitcoin Alpha Round
+title: Gitcoin Alpha Round Instructions
 id: gitcoin-round
-sidebar_position: 5
+sidebar_position: 3
 ---
 # Hypercerts Minting Guide

-## Create a hypercert for a Gitcoin Grant
+## Gitcoin Alpha Round Instructions

 The following guidance is only for projects that receive a custom URL that pre-populates the hypercerts form based on their Gitcoin Grants' data.